-- Financial Services - Energy

-Mr. Lee is President of Facet Resources Ltd., a private investment company and is currently Lead Director of Sprott Inc. Mr. Lee is also the Executive Chairman of the board of Gryphon Petroleum Corp., a private oil and gas company.
+•Financial Services •Energy Mr. Lee is President of Facet Resources Ltd., a private investment company and is currently Lead Director of Sprott Inc. Mr. Lee is also the Executive Chairman of the board of Gryphon Petroleum Corp., a private oil and gas company.
 Prior thereto he was Chairman of Ithaca Energy and Canetic Resources Trust as well as Chairman, President and Chief Executive Officer of Acclaim Energy Trust.
 Mr. Lee has a Bachelor of Arts and a Bachelor of Commerce degree and holds an ICD.D designation from the Institute of Corporate Directors.

-Board/Committee Membership Attendance Attendance Total(2) Board of Directors (Chair) ors (Chair) 9 9 100% Audit 4 4 out of 4 100% Additional Public Board Memberships Sprott Inc. Lead Director Compensation Committee Audit Committee Securities Held (5) Common Shares (3) Restricted Share Units (RSUs) (4) Total of Common Shares and RSUs 225,368 16,692 242,060
+Board/Committee Membership Attendance Attendance Total (2)

+Board of Directors (Chair) 9 9 out of 9 100%

+Audit 4 4 out of 4 100%

+Additional Public Board Memberships

+Sprott Inc. Lead Director Compensation Committee Audit Committee

+Securities Held (5)

+Common Shares (3) Restricted Share Units (RSUs) (4) 4) Total of Common Shares and RSUs

+225,368 16,692 242,060